mongodb/docs/source/commands.rst

      document.
 To set, specify "``remove: true``".

-   - **update** specifies an :ref:`update operator <update-operators>`. to modify the returned documents
+   - **update** specifies an :ref:`update operator <update-operators>`. to modify the returned documents.

    - **new**, when set, returns the modified object rather than the original.
 The ``new`` option is ignored for ``remove``